 My professional life was not a direct one.
-I started with a business education, found a job in this field afterwards, quit it after 5 months because it wasn't my thing.
-Then I began to study Waldorf education after I got to now about this kind of education from my sister.
+I started with business education, found a job in this field afterward, quit it after 5 months because it wasn't my thing.
+Then I began to study Waldorf education after I got to know about this kind of education from my sister.
 This was the beginning of my life transformation.
-During the studies I met my husband and fell in love with him.
+During my studies, I met my husband and fell in love with him.
 He was and is the first person to really know and understand me.
 He is my soulmate.
 We married in 2005 and had our son in 2009 and our daughter in 2012.
 After finishing my studies to become a Waldorf teacher I didn't find the job I wanted but got one as a teacher assistant at a state school.
 It wasn't my dream job but it was still a great experience.

-After the birth of my son in 2009, I had been a stay-at-home mom for about one year, then I continued my job as an educator part-time.
-Since then, I have started my journey looking for opportunities to work on the Internet to add to our family income.
-I have tried a lot of different opportunities: paid surveys, get paid to programs, microjobs ... nothing really exciting!
+After the birth of my son in 2009, I was a stay-at-home mom for about one year, then I continued my job as an educator part-time.
+During that time, I started my journey looking for opportunities to work on the Internet to add to our family income.
+I tried a lot of different opportunities: paid surveys, get paid to programs, micro jobs ... nothing really exciting!

 Then I stumbled upon a few sites where people made some decent income from writing.
 As writing has always been my greatest passion since I was able to write, I was thrilled about the idea to do the same.

-In the same year I became seriously sick having stage 0 (carcinoma in situ) cervical cancer.
+In the same year, I became seriously sick having early stage cervical cancer.
 The malignant cells could be removed in two surgeries.
-Now I have to hope and do everything that it won't come back again.
+Now I have to pray and do everything that it won't come back again.

-During the time of my sickness I have unlocked my inner creativity that has remained dormant for so many years and also discovered that I'm a highly sensitive Scanner personality and spiritual creative.
-I have started to doodle, to draw, to create eBooks, to create educational materials, to create digital illustrations and clip arts, to start art journaling and mixed media art because I felt a higher power to do it.
+During the time of my sickness, I unlocked my inner creativity that had remained dormant for so many years and also discovered that I'm a highly sensitive Scanner personality and intuitive artist.
+I started to doodle, to draw, to create eBooks, to create educational materials, to create digital illustrations and clip arts, to start art journaling and mixed media art because I felt a higher power to do it.

 My sickness was a wake-up call to transform my life and to find my true self - I became spiritually awakened.
 In 2015 I quit my job as a teacher assistant to fully commit to living a creative life.